Skip to Content

 Maximum eccentricity~0.0167At winter solstice alignment

-The mean value (0.015313) cannot be measured directly - we only have observations from recent centuries.
+The base value (0.015386) — the arithmetic midpoint of the eccentricity cycle — cannot be measured directly because we only have observations from recent centuries.
 It was derived using three constraints:

 2. Maximum eccentricity occurred in 1246 AD when perihelion aligned with the December solstice